svh-eiSmart/Adrastea_Protocols_Documentation/MQTT/MQTT_without_security.md

 ```

 ### 6. Publishing a Message to a Topic
 To publish a message to a subscribed topic, use the publish command.
 The length of the message must be specified before publishing (In the following case, length is 11).
+So, while subscribing from any other MQTT Client on topic "Topic_name" on the above server, the message will be visible on the MQTT Client

 ```bash
 AT%MQTTCMD="publish",1,2,0,"Topic_name",11